lowleveldesign/debug-recipes/README.md

 Debug Recipes
 =============

-This is a repository of my notes collected while debugging various application problems.
+This is a repository of my field notes collected while debugging various application problems.
 You can find here commands with example usages, scripts and other debugging materials.
 Try using **the project search box** while looking for a particular subject.

+**The :floppy_disk: icon before a section name means that materials in a given section are no longer updated and may be outdated.**

 I hope you will find the materials useful.
 Any contribution is welcome.

-**The :floppy_disk: icon before a section name means that materials in a given section are no longer updated and may be outdated.**
+🌶 I also authored the [.NET Diagnostics Expert](https://diagnosticsexpert.com/?utm_source=debugrecipes&utm_medium=banner&utm_campaign=general) course at Dotnetos Academy.
+It covers many troubleshooting topics and contains more and well-organized diagnostics materials. 🌶

 ## General advice